The Apprentice: ONE Championship Edition: Summary

 The series is hosted by Chatri Sityodtong, Chairman and CEO of ONE Championship.
-Sityodtong is joined by Niharika Singh, ONE's Senior Vice President of Corporate Development and Strategy, and Dominic "Dom" Lau, ONE Championship's ring announcer, who serves as taskmaster, and also analyzed each contestants performance during the task for both Business and Physical tasks, respectively.
-This edition marked three firsts in The Apprentice franchise: one that that featured two tasks airing in a single episode (until Episode 10); only one person, Singh, analyses each contestant's performance during the business task, instead of the usual two; and also the first time two teams were dissolved and merged as a single team.
+Sityodtong is joined by Niharika Singh, ONE's Senior Vice President of Corporate Development and Strategy, and Dominic "Dom" Lau, ONE Championship's ring announcer, who serves as taskmaster, and also analyzed each contestant's performance during the task for both Business and Physical tasks, respectively.
+This edition marked three firsts in The Apprentice franchise: one that that featured two tasks airing in a single episode (until Episode 10); only one person, Singh, analyses each contestant's performance during the business task, instead of the usual two; and also, the first time two teams were dissolved and merged as a single team.

 These physical tasks are designed to test each teams' heart and endurance and are often supervised by popular figures from the martial arts world, such as Georges St-Pierre, Demetrious Johnson, Rich Franklin, Angela Lee, Renzo Gracie, and Ben Askren.
-The winning teams of each week's physical task will be received some advantages on business tasks, or some cases received the rewards.
+The winning teams of each week's physical task will receive some advantages on business tasks.

 Each team will then pick a project manager for the episode's business task portion.
 They must impress Sityodtong, Singh, and the week's guest advisor – which includes the likes of Eric Yuan, founder and CEO of Zoom; Anthony Tan, co-founder and group CEO of Grab; and Ankiti Bose, co-founder and CEO of Zilingo – with their pitches.

 The board decides which team showed superior business acumen and won the challenge.
 The project manager and two members from the losing team then face Sityodtong and Singh in the boardroom, where they are up for elimination from the show.
 Like The New Celebrity Apprentice and some foreign editions which does not use the traditional catchphrase of "you're fired" for the contestant's elimination, Sityodtong declared the candidate that he or she is "not the ONE", referencing the company's theme of ONE Championship.

-The show was announced on 20 February 2020 and auditions began on March.
+The show was announced on 20 February 2020 and auditions began in March.
 The show initially slated for a premiere on the latter half, but due to the ongoing COVID-19 pandemic at the time of filming, production commenced from September to November 2020 in accordance with health and safety protocols.
-The season was shot entirely at Singapore, primarily at Andaz Singapore near DUO for business tasks and boardroom, and other places across Singapore during physical tasks.
+The season was shot entirely in Singapore, primarily at Andaz Singapore near DUO for business tasks and boardroom, and other places across Singapore during physical tasks.